-Nicole teaches three sections of the Research Methods labs and provides behind-the-scenes support for Statistics.
+Nicole Gilbert Cote teaches three sections of the Research Methods labs and provides behind-the-scenes support for Statistics.
 She also teaches summer courses through PaGE, including Introduction to Psychology and Social Psychology.
-Nicole is a social psychologist by training and her early research focused on gender stereotypes and construction.
+Gilbert Cote is a social psychologist by training and her early research focused on gender stereotypes and construction.
 While working as a Research Associate with Dr. Kathy Binder, she studied literacy skills among children and adults learning to read.

 Cheryl Lee's primary interests in the area of psychology involve the processes of learning – particularly as these processes pertain to literacy development.
 In addition, she is passionate about scientific investigation and research methodology.
 From the planning and development phases to data analysis and presentation, scientific research inspires, stimulates, and motivates her career.
 Lee's teaching philosophy combines her passion for research with in-depth classroom discussions and hands-on activities that, hopefully, demystify scientific investigation.